ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 Phase 1 runs once per query, before any rows of the result table are processed.

 ---
-### Phase 2 — Variable resolution (ConstructBatchEvaluator / evaluateBatch)
+### Phase 2 — Batching and variable resolution (ConstructTripleGenerator / ConstructBatchEvaluator)

-This corresponds to the *Batch Evaluation / ConstructBatchEvaluator* box inside `ConstructTripleGenerator`, which receives a `TableWithRange` from `TableWithRangeEvaluator` and consults the `IdCache` shown to its right the diagram.
+This corresponds to the interior of the *ConstructTripleGenerator* box in the diagram.
+Two components work together here: the `evaluateTables` method of `ConstructTripleGenerator` (which is not shown as separate box, but is the orchestrating logic of the outer `ConstructTripleGenerator` box) and the *Batch Evaluation / ConstructBatchEvaluator* box inside it.

+**From InputRange<TableWithRange> to batches.**
+The WHERE-clause result enters `ConstructTripleGenerator` as an `InputRange<TableWithRange>`, which is a lazy sequence of `TableWithRange` objects, each pairning an `IdTable` with a view over a contiguous range of row indices. `evaluateTables` splits each `TableWithRange`'s row range into fixed-size chunks/batches.
+Each chunk is then processed independently:
+`evaluateTables` constructs a `BatchEvaluationContext` (a struct holding a const reference to the `IdTable` plus the `[firstRow, endRow)` boundaries of the batch) and passes it to `ConstructBatchEvaluator::evaluateBatch`.

 **Motivation.** After Phase 1, what remains is resolving `ValueId`s for the variable positions in the graph template.
 This requires vocabulary lookups, which are expensive since the vocabulary is for the most part stored on disk